Interstate 35 in Minnesota: Southern segment

 Further north, I-35 meets CR 12 and CR 23 in Medford.
 Along CR 23, which serves as a western frontage road to I-35, lies an outlet mall.
 Now in Rice County, the Interstate approaches Faribault.
 Exit 55 only serves exiting northbound traffic and entering southbound traffic.
 MN 60 is the main east–west street through Faribault, and MN 21 provides access to Faribault from the north of town.
 To the south, MN 21 ends at MN 60, but the road continues south and reconnects to I-35 at exit 55.

 North of Faribault, the Interstate heads due north before the two directions are briefly separated when they enter a corridor of trees.
 The route straightens out again and intersects CR 1 and MN 19 at diamond interchanges spaced 3 mi apart.
 It briefly enters Scott County where it meets CR 2 near Elko New Market.
 It then enters Dakota County and the Minneapolis–St. Paul metropolitan area.

 In southwestern Lakeville, there is a folded diamond interchange with CR 70.
 Right before a partial cloverleaf interchange with CR 60, the Interstate crosses Marion Lake.
 Shortly after an interchange with CR 5 and CR 50, there is a park and ride complex on the northbound side of the Interstate.
-An entrance and exit ramp provide access to the Interstate while two entrances from Kendrick Avenue, a frontage road, provide non-Interstate access to the complex.
+An entrance and exit ramp provide access to the Interstate while two entrances from Kenrick Avenue, a frontage road, provide non-Interstate access to the complex.
 After the CR 46 interchange, the Interstate enters Burnsville.
 A half diamond interchange, with only northbound exit and southbound entrance ramps, immediately precedes the split.
 I-35 splits into I-35W and I-35E (signed for Minneapolis and Saint Paul, respectively).